porn-records/Porn-Records/.gitlab/issue_templates/Snuff.md

 - [x] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
-- [x] Added screenshot for prove of False Negative
+- [x] Added screenshot for proof of False Negative

 ### Todo
 - [ ] Added to Source file?